 Eventually, Rapid Rewards Members also will have more opportunities to earn and redeem points for longer-haul international destinations with development of its airline partnerships and the evolution of its Getaways by Southwest product.”

-While point earnings details have been shared, the redemption rates have not.
-So it’s unclear at this time exactly how Icelandair flights will fit into the program, how flexible these redemptions will be, or what kind of value you can expect to get for your Rapid Rewards points.
+While details about earning Rapid Rewards points have been shared, redemption rates and rules have not yet been announced.
+It’s unclear at this time exactly how Icelandair flights will fit into the program, how flexible these redemptions will be, or what kind of value you can expect to get for your Rapid Rewards points.

 Icelandair Boeing 757-200 at Denver International Airport.